Lucknow: Air transport

 Dubai, Muscat, Sharjah, Riyadh, Bangkok, Dammam and Jeddah.

 The planned expansion of the airport will allow Airbus A380 jumbo jets to land at the airport.
 The Nagarjuna construction company (NCC) has started the construction of the new terminal at Lucknow Airport which is expected to be completed by December 2021 to meet the growing demand.
 There is also a plan for runway expansion.
-It is the tenth busiest airport in India, the busiest in Uttar Pradesh, and the second-busiest in northern India.
+The airport is the eleventh busiest airport in India, the busiest in Uttar Pradesh, and the second-busiest in northern India.

-In February 2019, the airport was privatised and leased to Adani Group for 50 years at the highest bid of 171 per passenger.

 Metro

 Lucknow Metro is a rapid transit system which started its operations from 6 September 2017.
 Lucknow Metro system is the most-quickly built metro system in the world and most economical high-speed rapid transit system project in India.
 The commencement of civil works started on 27 September 2014.

+Lucknow has the third largest metro network in the state after Noida, Meerut and Ghaziabad.